typst/packages/packages/preview/flyingcircus/3.0.0/template/Main.typ

 Break the column where you want it with `#colbreak()`

-Images can be added by doing `#image(path, width:blah, blah)`.
-The FC functions do fancy stuff though, so they need you to do `read(path,encoding:none)`
+Images can be added by doing `#image(path)`.
+The FC functions do fancy stuff though, and may override some arguments when you pass an image into them using an argument.

 Find the full documentation for Typst on the website #link("https://typst.app/docs")[#text(fill: blue)[HERE]] ]